ClaudiaInSweden/hanneles_art_gallery/README.md

 ![Hanneles Art Gallery](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/2024-02-09_03-04-04.jpg)

 The webshop includes a preview of all painings with links to a larger image and more detailed information.
-The images can also be viewed in full size.
 Paintings can be added to the shopping cart but as they are unique only a quantity of 1 can be added.
 In the shopping cart, paintings can be removed, or the user can proceed to the checkout page.
 For Payment purposes the website is connected with Stripe.
 Test purchases can be performed with [Stripes test cards](https://stripe.com/docs/testing/).
-User can also register for an account where the order history is stored.
+Users can also register for an account where the order history is stored.